Our McClure family originated in Scotland and was of Scottish or Scots-Irish descent.

 Mary Queen of Scots' infant son, James VI, was made King of Scotland in 1567.
 He was reared as a Protestant, and the Presbyterian Church became firmly established in Scotland.
 James inherited the English throne and ruled both England and Scotland as James I of England.

 In the 1600's, Scotland and the border lands between England and Scotland were lawless lands filled with poor farmers constantly waging war with each other and engaging in clan fighting.
 The soil was poor and the working conditions were primitive.
 The people knew little about ways to improve their land and make their crops more productive.
 Scotland contained two distinct groups, the Highlanders, or Celtic stock, more racially akin to the Irish, and the Lowlanders and Borderers who were more racially akin to the British.
-To promote British influence in Ireland, King James, of Scotland, sent many Lowlander Scots to northern Ireland in the early 1600's, to form colonies.
-They became known as the Scots-Irish.
+To promote British influence in Ireland, King James, of Scotland, sent many Lowlander Scots to Northern Ireland (Ulster) in the early 1600's, to form colonies.
+They became known as the Ulster-Scots or Scots-Irish.

 Surnames were not common until about the 1200's.
 Nobles first adopted the use of surnames to set them apart from the common people.
 Soon the common people also began using surnames.
 Surnames were selected in several ways in Scotland.
 Sometimes, as in our case, the surname was taken from the name of the landlord or clan.
 It did not necessarily denote kinship.
 The word mac (mc) meant son of.